PM&R Residency Program Overview

-The rotation sites are nearly all within the greater New Orleans area and are conveniently located with no more than a fifteen-minute commute between them.
+The rotation sites are all within the greater New Orleans area and are conveniently located with no more than a fifteen-minute commute between them.
 Goals and objectives of each rotation are specifically designed to meet the program requirements for residency training set by the American Board of PM&R and the ACGME.
 In addition, the program calls for progressive delegation of responsibility to residents in their training.

 Overall Program Goals and Objectives

 - Performing a physiatric history and physical including a functional assessment.

 - Equipment prescriptions, including orthotics, prosthetics, and wheelchair.

 - Physiatric prescription for therapies, exercise, and therapeutic modalities.

 - Multidisciplinary setting with the physiatrist in the leadership role of the team.

 - Demonstrate Competencies in